-In Years 7-9 pupils are taught in mixed ability groups except for Maths where classes are setted according to ability.
+In Years 7-9 students are taught in mixed ability groups except for Maths where classes are setted according to ability.

-All students follow a broad curriculum, embracing Mathematics, English (including Literature), Geography, History, Latin and Classical Civilisation, Computing, Art, Music, Drama, Physical Education, Personal Development and Religious Education.
+All students follow a broad curriculum, embracing Mathematics, English (including Literature), Geography, History, Latin and Classical Civilisation, Computing, Art, Music, Drama, Physical b) Years 10-11

+Education, Personal Development and Religious Education.
 A General Science course taught by specialists in Years 7 and 8 leads to the separate sciences from Year 9 onwards.

-A commitment to fluency in foreign languages is reflected in the provision of French from Year 7 with the addition of Spanish from Year 8.
+A commitment to fluency in foreign languages is reflected in the provision of French and Spanish from Year 7.
 Italian, Russian and Mandarin Chinese may also be studied either as part of the regular timetable or after school, subject to demand.